domestic violence is the abusive behaviour shown by one partner towards the other in an intimate relationship.

 Men have exercised violence against their wives as their right from centuries.
 People deemed physical violence on the wives as a “well-being” for the wives.
 They intended to discipline their wives by beating them up like animals.
 It was supposed that violence was a measure of corrective discipline and chastisement for the wives.

-In 1977, the British common laws embraces the law of taking up the “rule of thumb”, which spoke of beating the wives with a rod not much thicker than his thumb.
+In 1977, the British common laws embrace the law of taking up the “rule of thumb”, which spoke of beating the wives with a rod not much thicker than his thumb.

 Earlier, the United States approved the violence of men on their wives.
 According to the US Commission on Civil Rights, 1982, if no permanent injury has been inflicted then the husband and the wife were recommended to settle their dispute by not going public.